boblete/boblete.github.io/README.md

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/940533811%3Fsecret_token%3Ds-6vR94RDjM7S&color=%230e3864&auto_play=false&hide_related=true&show_comments=false&show_user=true&show_reposts=false&show_teaser=false&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/boblet" title="TAM (The Average Man)" target="_blank" style="color: #cccccc; text-decoration: none;">TAM (The Average Man)</a> · <a href="https://soundcloud.com/boblet/sounddesign5/s-6vR94RDjM7S" title="soundDesign5" target="_blank" style="color: #cccccc; text-decoration: none;">soundDesign5</a></div>

-THis version plays with a more classic 70s eno vibe (7th) instrument that is adequate but the newural net sometimes picks unsutable notes in the markov chain with the octave randomiser - makes it sound more like Queens flash gordon to my ears whic is NOT what I was expecting - if we use this then we need to look at sorting out the models
+THis version plays with a more classic 70s eno vibe (7th) instrument that is adequate but the neural net sometimes picks unsutable notes in the markov chain with the octave randomiser - makes it sound more like Queens 'Flash Gordon' to my ears which is NOT what I was expecting - if we use this then we need to look at sorting out the models

 #### Ambition - Why does this matter?
-In light of Kerstens comments regarding the non dancability of the installation - looking at a more conceptual idea of the instalation soundtrack that doesnt lean on my normal dance music tropes - but instead looks more towards the clean digital sounds.
+In light of Kerstens comments regarding the non dancability of the installation - looking at a more conceptual idea of the installation soundtrack that doesn't lean on my normal dance music tropes - but instead looks more towards the clean digital sounds.
 Utilising audio fingerprints - and the wave table form  - still unsure if the machine should be voiced - it is almost too blatant -

 ## Experiment
 Date Sunday 6th - Monday 7th December